harsh-sangwan2002/fiverr/README.md

 ## Tools Used

+- React JS
 - Node JS
-- JavaScript
 - Express JS
+- MongoDB
 - Mongoose
-- MongoDB
 - JWT
-- React JS
-- react-router-dom
-- react-query
-- axios
 - SCSS

-- CSS
+## Usage

+- Engineered a full-stack web application, Fiverr, achieving a Largest Contentful Paint (LCP) of less than 1 second for enhanced user experience.

+- Designed an engaging UI using React and SCSS, improving user interaction and usability.

+- Implemented server-side functionality with Node.js and Mongoose, maintaining 98% uptime for optimal performance.

 # Getting Started with Create React App